SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 4.3.10 - Enhanced Note Probability, Iterance and Fill

 - ([#2641]) Enhanced existing note probability, iteration and fill function functionality by enabling you to use each type independently.
 This means that you can now apply probability to iteration and fill and you can also apply iteration to fill.
+  - To edit probability, hold a note / audition pad and turn the select encoder to the left to display current probability value / set new probability value.
-  - Holding a note / note row and turning the select encoder now only changes probability.
+  - To edit iterance, hold a note / audition pad and turn the select encoder to the right to display current iterance value / set new iterance value.
-  - To edit note / note row iteration and fill settings you need to access the new note and note row editor menu's.
+  - To edit fill, you need to access the new note and note row editor menu's.

 #### 4.3.11 - Added New Note and Note Row Editor Menu's
 - For a detailed description of this feature as well the button shortcuts/combos, please refer to the feature documentation: [Note / Note Row Editor Documentation]